angie-acho0697/ndis_rag/README.md

 - The answers provided by this system should not be considered official NDIS advice or information
 - For accurate and official NDIS information, please visit [the official NDIS website](https://www.ndis.gov.au)
 - This project is intended for educational and research purposes only
 - **Performance Consideration**: The local RAG implementation used in this project may exhibit slower response times compared to direct API calls to language models.
-Users should be aware of this performance characteristic when utilizing the system
+Users should be aware of this performance characteristic when utilising the system
 - **Testing Configuration**: For initial testing and development purposes, users may substitute the full dataset (`combined_content.txt`) with a smaller sample dataset (`combined_content_sml.txt`).
 This abridged version contains a subset of the parsed content and is recommended for preliminary testing and validation

 ## 📝 License